piegit/hbl2hbc/README.md

 Also, it seems only Homebrew titles are working.
 I'm not sure if there's a way to launch other Wii titles, I'm just a noob who did simple edits.

+This works with the [Wii U Menu forwarder by brienj](https://gbatemp.net/threads/release-wiiu2hbc-a-hbl2hbc-forwarder-channel.455991/), but of course you can't press HOME to return to the hbl.

 If you have trouble reading this Readme, please open an issue explaining what you didn't understand!

 # Credits

 [Fix49](https://github.com/FIX94): Creating the initial homebrew app